jkoendev/openocl_models/README.md

 ![Minimal torque optimized trajectory with two waypoints](https://openocl.org/assets/img/p560_two_waypoint.gif)

-We plan to implement a direct interface to Peter Corke's robotics toolbox in OpenOCL soon, let me know if you would like to get involved! https://github.com/OpenOCL/OpenOCL/issues/102
+Here are some experimental models.
+Some are using Peter Corke's robotics toolbox, let me know if you would like to give it a try! https://github.com/OpenOCL/OpenOCL/issues/102

 Collection of (very experimental) models for optimal control with OpenOCL.